Mbonyimfura/Etch-a-Sketch/README.md

 ## Features

 - Interactive sketchpad with hover effect
-- Etch-A-Sketch functionality for drawing
+- Etch-A-Sketch functionality for drawing  and erasing
 - Grid customization options